GuipengLi/Dcluster/README.rst

 Test data
 ---------
-See the test.dat in test/
+See the test.dat in test/.
+One can choose different cluster centers based on Decision Graph.

 .. image:: test/CLUSTER_ASSIGNATION.png
 .. image:: test/CLUSTER_ASSIGNATION_2.png